 A nerve block is a safe, minimally invasive procedure involving the injection of a local anesthetic and steroid directly into an affected nerve to relieve or control pain.
-Nerve blocks can be administered to treat a variety of acute and chronic conditions, including headaches, back and neck pain, arthritis, joint pain, complex regional pain syndrome and cancer pain, and are often used as an alternative treatment to surgery or other more invasive interventions.
+Nerve blocks can be administered to treat a variety of acute and chronic conditions, including headaches, back and neck pain, arthritis, joint pain, complex regional pain syndrome, and cancer pain, and are often used as an alternative treatment to surgery or other more invasive interventions.

 Many of these procedures utilize ultrasound, fluoroscopy or x-ray guidance to enhance accuracy and safety.
-The pain center includes state of the art equipment in a specialized procedure suite with adjacent recovery room designed for patient safety and comfort.
+The pain center includes state of the art equipment in a specialized procedure suite with an adjacent recovery room designed for patient safety and comfort.
 Specialized equipment for radiofrequency neurolysis and cryoanalgesia are available as part of our armamentarium for long-term solutions to chronic pain.

 - Occipital nerve block

 - Peripheral nerve block

 - Lumbar sympathetic block